 US Ryzen 9 5950X resellers at a glance: eBay

 Finally, the Ryzen 9 5950X is the most premium Ryzen 5000 CPU available.
 It’s got 16 cores / 32 threads and clock speeds of 3.4 / 4.9 GHz, plus a 72MB cache.
 All of that comes at a $799 MSRP.

 All the usual official retailers currently have this chip in stock, aside from Amazon.
 They're also all selling it for $749, aside from AMD's own store, which is still keeping the $799 pricing.

 Microcenter's stock depends on your location, which you can check here.

-Again, AMD is promising more Ryzen 5000 CPU stock to come in soon.
-Bots might eat that up first as well, but hopefully now you’re a little more prepared to strike as soon as it comes in.
+Even with the overall better stock situation, AMD is promising more Ryzen 5000 CPU stock to come in soon.
+Bots might eat that up first as well, but hopefully now you’re a little more prepared to strike as soon as new deals come in.